dotrungkien/clarity-composable-token/README.md

 ## Test

+- Checkout [test-cases](test/testcase.md) detail test cases of the composable token.

 - Checkout [test-client](test/composable-token-client.ts) for more information about the client of the composable token, which wrapping all contract functions here, thus we can easily call query or invoke transaction.

-- Checkout [test-cases](test/testcase.md) for more information about test cases of the composable token.

 - Checkout [test file](test/composable-token.test.ts) for tests implementation.